 We will use internal contact C0 to switch between manual and automatic for our PID loop.

 The current temperature of our water (Scaled analog input RX1) will be transferred to our present value (PV) of our PID_0 loop.
-This will happen every scan of the PLC.
+This will happen with every scan of the PLC.

 The pulse width modulated output will be controlled by the time proportional control instruction.
 (TIMEPROP)